-In this section, we present simulation results for the $M_t/GI/s$ model, quantifying the performance of QL, HOL, and HOLr with sinusoidal arrival rates.
-For the service-time distribution, we consider M (exponential), D (deterministic), and LN(1,4) (lognormal with mean equal to 1 and variance equal to 4).
-The LN(1,4) (D) distribution exhibits high (low) variability, relative to M. We consider a lognormal distribution because there is statistical evidence suggesting a good fit of the service-time distribution to the lognormal distribution in call centers; see Brown et. al (2005).
-Description of the Experiments.
+In this section, we present simulation results for the $M_t/GI/s$ model, quantifying the performance of QL, HOL, and HOL_r with sinusoidal arrival rates.
+For the service-time distribution, we consider M (exponential), D (deterministic), and LN(1, 4) (lognormal with mean equal to 1 and variance equal to 4).
+The LN(1, 4) (D) distribution exhibits high (low) variability, relative to M. We consider a lognormal distribution because there is statistical evidence suggesting a good fit of the service-time distribution to the lognormal distribution in call centers; see Brown et al. (2005).

+6.1.
+Description of the Experiments

 We fix the number of servers, s = 100, because we are interested in large service systems.
-We consider nonhomogeneous Poisson arrival processes with the sinusoidal arrival rate functions in (5.5).
-We vary $\overline{\lambda}$ to get alternative values of $\rho$ , for fixed s.
-We consider values of $\rho$ ranging from 0.90 to 0.98.
-These values of $\rho$ are chosen to let our systems alternate between periods of overload and underload.
-We consider two values of the relative amplitude: $\alpha = 0.1$ , and $\alpha = 0.5$ .
-Simulation point and 95% confidence interval estimates are based on 10 independent replications of 5 million events each, where an event is either an arrival or a service completion.
-That is, each simulation run terminates when the sum of the number of arrivals and the number of service completions is equal to 5 million.
+We consider nonhomogeneous Poisson arrival processes with the sinusoidal arrival-rate functions in (12).
+We vary $\overline{\lambda}$ to obtain alternative values of ρ , for fixed s.
+We consider values of ρ ranging from 0.90 to 0.98.
+These values of ρ are chosen to let our systems alternate between periods of overload and underload.
+We consider two

+Table 1 The Relative Frequency, γ , as a Function of the Mean Service Time E[S] for a Daily Cycle values of the relative amplitude: $\alpha = 0.1$ and $\alpha = 0.5$.
+Simulation point and 95% confidence interval estimates are based on 10 independent replications of five million events each, where an event is either an arrival or a service completion.
+That is, each simulation run terminates when the sum of the number of arrivals and the number of service completions is equal to five million.
 Here, we show a sample of our simulation results; see Ibrahim and Whitt (2009c) for more.

-The parameters of the arrival-rate intensity function, $\lambda(u)$ in (5.5), should be interpreted relative to the mean service time, E[S].
-As in §1.4, we measure time in units of mean service times; hence $\mu = 1$ .
-Then, we refer to $\gamma$ in (5.5) as the relative frequency.
+The parameters of the arrival-rate intensity function, $\lambda(u)$ in (12), should be interpreted relative to the mean service time, E[S].
+As in section 1.4, we measure time in units of mean service times; hence $\mu = 1$.
+Then, we refer to γ in (12) as the relative frequency.
 Table 1 displays values of the relative frequency as a function of E[S], assuming a daily cycle.
 For interpretation, we also will specify the associated mean service time in minutes, given a daily cycle.